Skip to content

 • Remote access: Published privately via tailscale serve --bg 5127 — the tailscale component (registered in COMPONENT_CATALOG) gates this with click-to-fix requirements; see architecture/health/components and status/tailscale-status-directions.
 The browser only hits same-origin /api/... routes; all local service reads happen server-side.

-• Read-only mode: dashboard.read_only: true in config.yaml gates mutating POST routes (403) and hides mutation controls in the frontend.
+• Read-only mode: dashboard.read_only: true in config.yaml gates every mutating HTTP method (403) and hides or disables mutation controls in both frontends.

 Card registry (feature cards)